How to use WhatsApp on your computer (Mac or Windows PC)

 2) Open the WhatsApp desktop app, and you’ll see a QR code.
 You have to scan this QR code later (Step 6).

-3) Now, open WhatsApp on your iPhone and tap Settings.
-On an Android phone, tap the three dots menu button from the top right of the WhatsApp Chats screen.
+3) Now, open WhatsApp on your iPhone and tap You (formerly Settings) in the lower right corner.
+On an Android phone, tap the three dots menu button in the top right of the WhatsApp Chats screen.

 5) Tap Link a Device and authenticate using Face ID, fingerprint, or device passcode.
-It will open WhatsApp’s built-in scanner.
+It should open WhatsApp’s built-in scanner.

 Link a Device in WhatsApp on iOS and Android